 - Validate Use Case.
 Before you invest the time, money and energy in building out a machine learning model, you must first consider whether the model will be valuable.
 Is the use case one that will give you an actionable outcome that could have a positive impact on the business?

 - Data Finalization.
 For a model to be successful, you must understand what type of data it needs in order to deliver the most accurate results.
 Tap into your existing data architecture to find and finalize the data needed.

 - Explore and Diagnose.
-As you explore and diagnose the elements you have available alongside what you’re aiming to solve, you’ll start to affirm whether or not the machine learning model you’re creating is aligned with your business model.
+As you explore and diagnose available elements alongside what you’re aiming to solve, you can decide whether the machine learning model you’re creating is aligned with your business model.

 - Cleanse.
-With that affirmation in place, you can then cleanse the data to ensure it remains resilient, trustworthy and accurate to use when given to train the model.
+With that affirmation in place, you can then cleanse the data to ensure it remains resilient, trustworthy and accurate to use to train the model.

 - Develop.
-Once you’ve deciphered the drivers, delineated the business application, you can then start to develop the people, platforms and processes needed to pull the model together.
+Once you’ve deciphered the drivers and delineated the business application, you can then start to develop the people, platforms and processes needed to pull the model together.

 - Features.
-As you start to develop out the machine learning model, you must determine which features will add more context to the model, making the output more insightful.
-Adding depth and breadth to the model can dramatically improve the predictive capabilities.
+As you start to develop out the machine learning model, you must determine which features will add more context to the model and make the output more insightful.
+Adding depth and breadth to the model can dramatically improve its predictive capabilities.

 - Build.
 With all of the necessary components in place, your data science team or Data as a Service (DaaS) provider can get to work building the code base.

 - Infer.
 Once the code base is pushed to existing reporting platforms, the machine learning model will start to learn about your data set and make inferences regarding the specific problem you’re trying to solve for.
 Using a record explainer tool, you’ll have a better idea of specific action steps you can take to make changes based on the model’s findings.

 - Publish.
 Once you’ve inferred the findings, you can start to publish those findings and align them with your specific business processes.